 - Your delivery costs

-- Your delivery area
+- Your delivery area or service you use

-- Guidance on time-scales
+- Guidance on time-frames

 - Cut-off times for express or next-day delivery

 - Conditions of free delivery

 Setting out your shipping arrangements in your Terms and Conditions helps you manage your customers' expectations.

 Here's an example from the Lonely Planet online store:

 This section of The Gluttonous Gardener's Terms and Conditions explains how customers can make last-minute changes to their order:

 While you might not expect your customers to actually read your terms in full before placing an order, you can point to clauses like this if the customer is not happy with how you've processed their order.